 - Undersampling, which occurs when the shadow map samples projected to the screen have a lower sampling rate than the screen pixels.
 This is due to a too low initial sampling frequency. - Oversampling, which happens when the shadow map samples projected to the screen have a higher sampling rate than the screen pixels.
-In this case, the classical aliasing known from texture sampling occurs. - Reconstruction error or staircase artifacts, which are due to nearest neighbor reconstruction. - Temporal aliasing or flickering artifacts, if the rasterization of the shadow map changes each frame.
-These artifacts will appear especially for non-optimal reconstruction if undersampling occurs.
+In this case, the classical aliasing known from texture sampling occurs.
+This can be fixed either by adapting the initial sampling rate, or by the bandlimiting/prefiltering step discussed above (see Section 6). - Reconstruction error or staircase artifacts, which are due to nearest neighbor reconstruction.
+This can be fixed by better reconstruction filters (see Section 6). - Temporal aliasing or flickering artifacts, if the rasterization of the shadow map changes each frame.
+These artifacts will appear especially for non-optimal reconstruction if undersampling occurs, see Section 4.6 for a remedy.